rvp-group/actloc_benchmark/README.md

 We provide one [example scene](https://drive.google.com/file/d/16GVRGFupL65CKmYK5qmjyY4YebP3y3Lo/view?usp=sharing).

 ### Full Dataset
 We provide you with a sample dataset including 90 meshes and their SfM model that you can use for training or testing the robustness of your approach.
-You can download data from [here](https://drive.google.com/file/d/1OyFqkwyBWCA7iDw-GLIXK3xRWPjnATYC/view?usp=drive_link).
+You can download data from [here](https://drive.google.com/file/d/1oXVfOb-0t9x9QRCUPdG8j7QqbeW_TPRu/view?usp=sharing).
 This contains more scene folders similar to the sample data:

 ```
 formatted_training_data
 ├── <scene_1>
 │   ├── scene_reconstruction
-│   │   ├── images/
+│   │   ├── images/ # Images for SfM
 │   │   ├── cameras.bin
 │   │   ├── images.bin
 │   │   ├── points3D.bin
 │   │   ├── database.db
-│   │   ├── sfm_features.h5
-│   │   ├── sfm_matches.h5
-│   │   └── sfm_retrieval_features.h5
-│   ├── estimates
-│   │   └── waypoints.txt
+│   │   └── sfm_features.h5
+│   ├── waypoints.txt # The coordinates of some waypoints sampled from the free space in the scene
 │   └── <scene_1>.glb
 ├── <scene_2>
 │   └── ...